joblib/joblib/README.rst

 Presentation
 =============

-The homepage of joblib is located on:
+The homepage of joblib with user documentation is located on:

 http://packages.python.org/joblib/

 Development
 ===================

 Running the test suite
 ------------------------